 - BRETON, André (1896-1966)

-French poet, Dadaist and founder of Surrealism, Breton became an editor of the Dada magazine Littérature [»] in 1919 with Aragon and Soupault, and sole editor in May 1922.
+During World War I Breton served as a nurse in Nantes.
+In February 1916, at the hospital, he met Jacques Vaché.
+Vaché's irreverent attitude toward art, literature, and society made him a fascinating companion.
+After four weeks at the front, he was reassigned to a military hospital in Paris, where he again came into contact with the literary avant-garde.
+Through his friendship with the poet Guillaume Apollinaire, Breton met Philippe Soupault.
+Together with Louis Aragon, Breton and Soupault founded Littérature in 1919.
+In early 1919 Breton started a correspondence with Tristan Tzara.
+Between 1920 (Pour Dada) and 1922 (Après Dada), Breton participated in and helped organize Dada events in Paris.
 Earlier that year he had acrimoniously split with Tristan Tzara over the direction of Dada in Paris.
 In 1924 he launched his first Manifesto of Surrealism and edited the Surrealist magazines La Révolution Surréaliste (1924-1929), which included the 'Second Manifesto of Surrealism' (1929) and the financially precarious Le Surréalisme au service de la révolution (1930-1933).
 He condemned Surrealists, such as Bataille, Artaud, Soupault, who dared to deviate from his position.
 In 1927 he joined the French Communist party (Gas Workers Section) until expelled in 1935.
 His Surrealist novel, Nadja, was published in 1928.
-He also propagated automatic writing and use of the 'exquisite corpse' (akin to the game of consequence) [source: Breaking Panel 49].
+[NGA]

 - BUFFET, Gabrielle (1881-1985)